C-Icaro/Lista01-Computacao/Lista01-Computacao.md

 a) As duas afirmações são verdadeiras, e a segunda justifica a primeira.
+R: A primeira afirmação é o conceito de herança, a segunda afirmação explica a forma (mecanismo) de implementação herança, justificando assim a primeira.

 b) As duas afirmações são verdadeiras, mas a segunda não justifica a primeira.